 Medical social workers

 Patients are seen in our transplant clinic and evaluated by a board-certified cardiologist, transplant coordinator, transplant social worker and dietitian.
-Our patient navigators help with other issues, such as care before the transplant and fostering family support.
+Our team helps with other issues, such as care before the transplant and fostering family support.

-Once a patient is in the post-intervention phase, he or she returns to the outpatient clinic to be monitored for rejection, infection or other comorbidities.
-The ultimate success of transplant depends on getting the patient appropriate, comprehensive care throughout the course of treatment.
+Once a patient has been discharged, he or she returns to the outpatient clinic to be monitored for rejection, infection or other complications.
+The ultimate success of transplant depends on getting the patient comprehensive care throughout their lifetime.